 MFA provides better security, requiring two or more things to log in.
 An example of would be a bank ATM card.
 The card is something a user has and the PIN is something they know.
 Without both, they can’t get access their bank account.

 Why do we need MFA?
 Traditional usernames and passwords have become increasingly more vulnerable to malicious attackers trying to steal information.

 Call to phone

-An automated voice call is made by the system.
-The user answers the call and presses # in the phone keypad to complete the login process.
+The system generates an automated voice call.
+The user answers and presses # in the phone keypad to complete the login process.
 Be sure to select the phone you regularly use.
 For example, a land line number might not be best choice.

 Text message to phone

 The system sends a text message that contains a verification code.
 The user is prompted to enter the verification code into the sign-in prompt.